Trump says he will visit China ‘early next year’

 The US President also said he expected to seal a “fair” trade deal in South Korea with President Xi Jinping later this month despite a recent row over tariffs.

+Speaking on Monday, Trump appeared to put recent strife behind the pair, saying that the two countries needed to thrive together.

+He said that he wanted China to buy US soya beans, an export that has been hit especially hard by the trade war, cutting midwestern farmers off from their biggest market.

-He expressed confidence in his relationship with counterpart Xi, contradicting an earlier Pentagon assessment that China was planning to seize Taiwan in 2027.
+He went on to express confidence in his relationship with counterpart Xi, contradicting an earlier Pentagon assessment that China was planning to seize Taiwan in 2027.

 “I think we’ll be just fine with China.
 China doesn’t want to do that,” he told reporters as he met Australian Prime Minister Anthony Albanese.